Abhishek6394/Custom-login-template/README.txt

 == Description ==

-The **Login Template Plugin** allows WordPress site administrators to select from a variety of pre-built login page templates, providing an easy way to customize the login experience without coding.
+The **Custom Login Template** allows WordPress site administrators to select from a variety of pre-built login page templates, providing an easy way to customize the login experience without coding.

 With this plugin, you can:
 - Choose from a variety of customizable login page templates.